Pacific Explorer

 With a population of approximately 221,000, Vanuatu boasts 113 distinct languages and innumerable dialects.
 This makes it one of the most culturally diverse countries on earth, a result of thousands of years of sporadic immigration from many Pacific countries.
 Over the millennia, natural boundaries such as large open stretches of water, dense jungle, and mountainous terrain, isolated many groups from each other, even those from the same ethnic origins.
 And isolation bred not just warfare, but quite different, sophisticated societies and political systems.

 We start the day after breakfast with a 4WD journey across the island, and stop for a traditional welcome at historical weapons cave at Ash Plain village.
 We tour a cannibal village and visit Port Resolution’s black sand hot water beach.
 Around the cove we have a local lunch at the Best White Sandy Beach and swim and relax before heading for the twilight and night volcano experience of Yasur.
 Once we reach the summit it is a short 10-minute uphill walk to the rim of the crater where we will observe the awesome power of the world’s most accessible active volcano!
-This ancient volcano is conspicuously located in one of the most pristine and unspoiled courners of the globe.
-Late evening return to our accommodation Overnight Evergreen Resort or similar.
-(BL)
+This ancient volcano is conspicuously located in one of the most pristine and unspoiled corners of the globe.
+Late evening return to our accommodation.
+Overnight White Grass Resort or similar (B)

 Solomon Islands